On the density of strongly minimal algebraic vector fields: Introduction

-The starting point of this article is the description of autonomous types without proper almost fibrations obtained by Moosa and the author in \cite{Jaoui-Moosa} on which are based the minimality criteria proved in this article. \begin{fact}[{\cite[Theorem 1.3]{Jaoui-Moosa}}] Let $(X,v)$ be an algebraic vector field.
+The starting point is the following description of algebraic vector fields without nontrivial algebraic factors obtained by Moosa and the author. \begin{fact}[{\cite[Theorem 1.3]{Jaoui-Moosa}}] Let $(X,v)$ be an algebraic vector field.
 One of the following three mutually exclusive cases occur: